sadmanca/sadmans-blog/README.md

 1.  **Create a Gatsby site.**

-    Use the Gatsby CLI to create a new site, specifying the blog starter.
+    Use the Gatsby CLI to create a new site, specifying my blog's repository.

     ```shell
     # create a new Gatsby site using the repository